steph-wu/bm-first-ajax/README.md

 What are the values in the "Type" and "Initiator" columns?
 Compare these values to Step 0.
 - The AJAX request has a type of 'script' and an initiator of 'index.html,' whereas the browser request had initiator 'other' and type 'document'.

-# 2. Binding to A Click Event
+#2.
+Binding to A Click Event

 Button created on index.html page to make AJAX request to root path of the server.

+#3.
+Using Information in the Response

+The content of the response is "Wow what a ride!
+I cam all the way from the server!"

+#4.
+When Things Go Wrong...

+The new HTTP status code when a request is made to the /pong url is 500 Internal Server Error.